lparam/xSocks/README.md

 Introdution
 ------------
-* xSocksd: Backend of xSocks, xtproxy, xforwarder
+* xSocksd: Backend of xSocks, xTproxy, xForwarder
 * xSocks: A socks5 server
-* xtproxy: A Transparent Proxy
+* xTproxy: A Transparent Proxy
-* xforwarder: Forward data to a specific server
+* xForwarder: Forward data to a specific server
-* xtunnel: Like xforwarder, but standalone and specify target on server side
+* xTunnel: Like xForwarder, but standalone and specify target on server side

 Features
 ------------